starship/starship/docs/ru-RU/config/README.md

 ## Swift

-By default the `swift` module shows the currently installed version of Swift. Модуль будет показан, если любое из следующих условий соблюдено:
+By default the `swift` module shows the currently installed version of Swift.
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `Package.swift` file
 - The current directory contains a file with the `.swift` extension